-Henry's drawings are found on and in many of Patricia's books, and during the 1980s he produced several editions of etchings of New Orleans and Charleston.
+Henry's drawings are found on and in many of Patricia's books, and during the 1980s he produced several editions of etchings of New Orleans and Charleston (see HHMitchell.com).
 During 2005 as a community volunteer he designed a public memorial for beloved Chatham lamplighter Joe White.

-Henry's academic background is in electrical engineering (he served as a U.S. Air Force Communications Officer) and mathematical systems analysis.
+Henry's academic background is in electrical engineering (he served as a U.S. Air Force Communications Officer, involved in electronics and cryptography) and mathematical systems analysis.
 However, it is not hard to find the roots of his interest in graphic arts.
 His mother was prolific artist Mary Helvey Mitchell.
 His great-grandfather Timothy E. Mitchell was one of the first studio photographers in antebellum southwest Virginia, and his father J. T. W. Mitchell was a lifelong photographer as well.

 (See online articles by Henry Mitchell.)